 2.1.
 Study area and species data

-The Atlantic Forest is located along Brazilian east coast and at small portions of Paraguay and Argentina.Covering a wide latitudinal range results in large climate heterogeneity.
-Hence, it was divided into eight Biogeographic Sub-Regions (BSR) based on species endemism patterns (sensu Silva and Casteleti 2003).
-The present study was conducted at the BSR Pernambuco, located at the northern of the biome, a hotspot of genetic diversity and home of several endemic species (Carnaval et al. 2009).
+The Atlantic Forest covers a wide latitudinal range, which results in large climate heterogeneity.
+Hence, it has been divided into eight Biogeographic Sub-Regions (BSR) based on species endemism patterns (sensu Silva and Casteleti 2003).
+The present study was conducted in the BSR Pernambuco (Figure 1), a hotspot of genetic diversity and home of several endemic species (Carnaval et al. 2009).

-We reviewed the literature to identify all rareendemic species that inhabit forest environments of the region, i.e. all species with 15 or less known occurrence points that fall only inside the studied region.
-In total, we identified ten species of endemic amphibians in the BSR Pernambuco (supplementary table 1).
-Occurrence data for each of these species where then obtained from the literature, zoological collections and sites databases.
-We identified a total of 19 localities along the states of Alagoas, Pernambuco and Paraíba (Brazil) where the species have been recorded.
-These species number of occurrence records ranged between 1 and 12known occurrence points, being three species known only for its type locality, Crossodatylus dantei, Scinaxmuriciensis and Scinaxskuki.
+We reviewed the literature to identify all small-ranged species that are endemic to forest environments of the region.
+By small-ranged we mean all species with 15 or less known occurrence points.
+In total, we identified ten endemic amphibian species (table 1).
+Occurrence data for each species where then obtained from the literature and zoological collections.
+We identified a total of 19 localities along the states of Alagoas, Pernambuco, and Paraíba (Northeastern Brazil).
+The number of occurrence records ranged between 1 and 12, with three species only known from its type locality: Crossodatylus dantei, Ololygon muriciensis, and Ololygon skuki (supplementary table 1).

+[FIGURE 1]

+[TABLE 1]

 2.2.
-Environmental variables
+Climatic variables

-Altitude, present climate data and future global climate models, for the years 2050 (average for 2041-2060) and 2070 (average for 2061-2080),with a resolution of 2.5 x 2.5 minutes of latitude and longitude were obtained from the Worldclimdatabase(Hijmans et al. 2005).
-Future climate models follow the IPCC5 climate projections for four representative concentration pathways(RCP; Moss et al. 2008).
-The four RCPs represent different expected trajectories of greenhouse gas concentration emissions.
+Altitude, present climate data, and future global climate models, for the years 2050 (average for 2041-2060) and 2070 (average for 2061-2080) were obtained from Worldclim v.
+1.4 (Hijmans et al. 2005).
+Data had a resolution of 2.5 x 2.5 minutes of latitude and longitude (approximately 0.042 degrees).
+Future climate models follow the IPCC5 projections for four Representative Concentration Pathways (RCP; Moss et al. 2008).
+The four RCPs represent different expected trajectories of greenhouse gas emissions.
 The RCP 2.6 assumes that human emissions will decline after a peak in 2010-2020, the RCP 4.5 in 2040, the RCP 6 in 2080, and RCP 8.5 assumes continuous growth in greenhouse gases emissions.
-Because our target species breed during the raining season (e.g. Nascimento and Skuk 2006; Vilela et al. 2015), in order to evaluate how the changes in climate will affect the breeding conditions,we kept only the mean temperature and precipitation of the wettest quarter.
-To avoid disproportional contribution of neither precipitation or temperature, all variables were standardized to have zero-mean and unit-variance.
+Because our target species breed during the raining season (e.g., Nascimento and Skuk 2006; Vilela et al. 2015), we only used the mean temperature and precipitation of the wettest quarter in order to evaluate how changes in climate will affect breeding conditions.
+Also, because the precipitation and temperature are in different scales, what could affect the relative contribution of each variable to the Euclidean distance calculated, all variables were standardized to have zero-mean and unit-variance.

 2.3.
 Species Environmental Distance Models